Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 Once you’ve done this, it’s helpful to run through your plans with your digital executor.
 Then they’ll know what to expect and can clarify anything they aren’t sure of.

-You can choose to put your digital wishes in a letter of wishes instead of your Will.
+You can choose to put your digital wishes in a letter of wishes(help.bequeathed.org opens in a new tab) instead of your will.

-Unlike a Will, a letter of wishes isn’t legally binding.
+Unlike a will, a letter of wishes isn’t legally binding.
 This means your digital executor will have more freedom to choose what happens with your digital assets.

-When the time comes, your digital wishes will need to be found quickly, so it’s important to store them in the right place.
+When the time comes, your digital wishes will need to be found quickly, so make sure your digital executor knows where they are.

-There’s only one way to make sure your digital wishes are legally binding, and that’s to include them in your Will.
+There’s only one way to make sure your digital wishes are legally binding, and that’s to include them in your will.

-If you’ve already written your Will, you can add a codicil covering your digital wishes and the name of your digital executor.
+If you’ve already written your will, you can add a codicil covering your digital wishes and the name of your digital executor.

-If you haven’t made a Will yet, why not use this as an opportunity to do so?
+If you haven’t made a will yet, why not use this as an opportunity to do so?
 Getting all your affairs in order could give you and your family real peace of mind.

-If you don’t include your digital wishes in your Will, there won’t be a legal obligation to follow your instructions.
+If you don’t include your digital wishes in your will, there won’t be a legal obligation to follow your instructions.

 That said, they’ll still be a big help.
-So, if you don’t include your digital wishes in your Will, you could store them:
+So, if you don’t include your digital wishes in your will, you could store them:

 It’s important to keep your digital legacy up to date.
 Why not set up a regular diary reminder to update your digital wishes with any changes, and to back up precious files like photos and videos?

-Here are some handy tools and resources to help you plan your digital legacy, make a Will and leave your affairs in order.
+Here are some handy tools and resources to help you plan your digital legacy, make a will and leave your affairs in order.

 This handy pack helps you organise your entire digital legacy.
 It includes: